Tomas Tranströmer

 Tranströmer is acclaimed as one of the most important Scandinavian writers since the Second World War.
 Critics praised his poetry for its accessibility, even in translation.
 His poetry has been translated into over 60 languages.
 He was the recipient of the 1990 Neustadt International Prize for Literature, the 2004 International Nonino Prize, and the 2011 Nobel Prize in Literature.

 Life and work

 Early life

 Tranströmer was born in Stockholm in 1931 and raised by his mother Helmy, a schoolteacher, following her divorce from his father, Gösta Tranströmer, an editor.
 He received his secondary education at the Södra Latin Gymnasium in Stockholm, where he began writing poetry.
 In addition to selected journal publications, his first collection of poems, 17 Poems, was published in 1954.
 He continued his education at Stockholm University, graduating as a psychologist in 1956 with additional studies in history, religion and literature.
-Between 1960 and 1966, Tranströmer split his time between working as a psychologist at the Roxtuna center for juvenile delinquents (sv) and writing poetry.
+Between 1960 and 1966, Tranströmer split his time between working as a psychologist at the Roxtuna centre for juvenile delinquents (sv) and writing poetry.
 He also worked as a psychologist at the Labor Market Institute in Västerås from 1965 to 1990.